-Pet insurance also may help protect the emergency funds in a cash management account or savings account.
+Pet insurance also may help protect the emergency funds in a checking and savings account or savings account.
 If your pet is young or healthy, or you choose a lower tier, you can get accident and illness coverage for a fairly low cost.

 But it’s important to read the details.
 Many plans limit the amount you can claim, either annually or over your pet’s lifetime.
 If your pet suffers a major medical problem, you could quickly max out your plan’s limit and find yourself paying the difference.

 Depending on the cost of the premium, wellness-only plans and wellness add-ons may not be worth the price, since they can end up costing about the same as, or more than, paying out of pocket for routine care.

 If pet insurance may be a possibility for your household, here are issues to consider before making a decision.